wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

 ### Comparison against existing implementations
 Graphtv is an official implementation of the sparse fused lasso algorithm with a parametric maxflow backend.
 It is a CPU serial implementation <https://www.cs.ucsb.edu/~yuxiangw/codes/gtf_code.zip>.
 The Gunrock GPU runtime is measured between the application enactor and it is an output of the application.

-All datasets in the table below are generated from `taxi-small.tar.gz` with different timestamps, $\sim 20K$ nodes graph is used as a sample test, $\sim 300K$ is a medium sized dataset and the largest availabe is $\sim 600K$ nodes.
+All datasets in the table below are generated from `taxi-small.tar.gz` with different timestamps. $\sim 20K$-node graph is used as a sample test, $\sim 300K$ is a medium-sized dataset, and the largest available is $\sim 600K$ nodes.

 | Dataset | time starts | time ends | $\cardinality{E}$ | $\cardinality{V}$ | Graphtv runtime | Gunrock GPU runtime |
 |--------------|---------------------|--------------------|----------|----------|------|---|